satche/notebook/README.md

 # Notebook

-This repo contains personal notes about engineering, computer science and other stuff related to thoses topics.
+A collection of notes about engineering, computer science and other stuff

 ## About